IOT-NEPAL/100x-hackathon/README.md

-# Inclusify - Accessible Opportunity Platform
+# avsar nepal- opportunity platform for job providers and job seekers.

-**A production-ready hackathon project connecting differently-abled individuals with opportunities.**
+**A production-ready hackathon project connecting job seekers with top notch job opportunities.**

 Avsar Nepal is a comprehensive web platform designed to connect students and fresh graduates in Nepal with employment opportunities and internships, helping them gain relevant experience and launch their careers.